abdonwww/generator-panda/app/templates/_README.md

 ```

-## installation dependencies if necessary
+## Installation dependencies if necessary

 ### Install Node modules if the initial installation failed